U.S. Bicycle Route 7

 U.S. Bicycle Route 7 (USBR 7) is a north–south U.S. Bicycle Route that follows the Western New England Greenway in Connecticut, Massachusetts, and Vermont in the United States.

 Route description

 USBR 7 runs parallel to U.S. Route 7 from a junction with the East Coast Greenway in Norwalk, Connecticut, to Route Verte 4 at the Canadian border.
+The route is currently only signed in Connecticut.

+History

 The Vermont segment was established in 2015, and the rest of the route was added the following year.
+In 2023, the Connecticut section was signed by cyclist Tom O'Brien.

+Future

 When U.S. Bicycle Route 1 is extended through Connecticut, it is expected to meet USBR 7 near Norwalk.